4odin/monkey-odin/README.md

 # Monkey Odin

-implementation of monkey lang from interpreter and compiler in go by Thorsten Ball.
+implementation of monkey lang (interpreter and compiler in go books by Thorsten Ball) in [Odin](https://odin-lang.org) programming language.

 ## License (for my odin implementation)